Nucleic Acids Research

 Vitek MP, Kreissman SG, Gross RH.
 The isolation of ecdysterone inducible genes by hybridization subtraction chromatography.
 Nucleic Acids Res.
 1981;9(5):1191-1202. doi:10.1093/nar/9.5.1191

 Dartmouth Digital Commons Citation

 Vitek, Michael P.; Kreissman, Susan G.; and Gross, Robert H., "The Isolation of Ecdysterone Inducible Genes by Hybridization Subtraction Chromatography" (1981).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3831.